mne-tools/mne-python/doc/faq.rst

     >>> evoked = epochs.average() # doctest: +SKIP
     >>> evoked.plot_white(covs) # doctest: +SKIP

-This will plot the whitened evoked for the optimal estimator and display the GFPs for all estimators as separate lines in the related panel.
+This will plot the whitened evoked for the optimal estimator and display the :term:`GFPs <GFP>` for all estimators as separate lines in the related panel.

 References
 ----------